ASASCED/ionic-docs/src/pages/building/running.md

 Ionic DevApp extends the capabilities of Ionic Framework, making it easy to test apps directly on devices.
 DevApp offers a realtime view of changes as they're being made, with a rich library of pre-installed native plugins to test native features of the app.

-There's no need to install complicated Native SDKs - all it takes is one simple command, `ionic serve`, and apps running anywhere DevApp is installed will be immediately available to preview, with LiveReload to refresh changes as soon as they're made.
+There's no need to install complicated Native SDKs - all it takes is one simple command, `ionic serve --devapp`, and apps running anywhere DevApp is installed will be immediately available to preview, with LiveReload to refresh changes as soon as they're made.

 ### Getting started